 If you know of a consumer/peer leader who has made outstanding contributions in all of the following areas, please nominate that person for a 2014 Voice Award.

-Similarly, TV or film productions released after April 15, 2013, which contain a positive behavioral health storyline, are eligible for a 2014 Voice Award as well.
+Similarly, if you know of a television or film production that aired in a public setting after April 15, 2013, which contains a positive behavioral health storyline, please nominate it for a 2014 Voice Award.

-Nominations are open to anyone and are free.
+Nominations are open to anyone.
 There is no limit to the number of nominations an individual can submit, and self-nominations are welcome.

-For the purposes of the Voice Awards, the term “consumer/peer leader” is defined broadly as an individual who has received or is receiving services for a mental and/or substance use disorder.
+The Voice Awards program defines “consumer/peer leader” broadly as a person who has received or is receiving services for a mental health and/or substance use disorder.